phillaverdiere/exercises/README.md

 # exercises
-Coding exercises from various sources
+Coding exercises from Learn Python the Hard Way